-- Chemical owners must affix a barcode label and enter all chemical acquisitions into the CEMS database.
-(Barcodes are located next to the computers in New London Hall and Hale Laboratory Chemical Stockrooms.)
+- Chemical owners must affix a barcode label and enter all chemical acquisitions into the CEMS database, immediately (Barcode labels are located next to the computers in New London Hall and Hale Laboratory Chemical Stockrooms.)

 - Empty chemical containers must be promptly deleted from the CEMS database.

 - Laboratories must update inventories every 60 days to ensure regulatory compliance.